zhaoak/from-scratch-social-media-site/README.md

 ### Detail page

     - object to hold single profile data locally to render to page

+### Chatroom page

+    - array to hold 150 most recent messages
+    - object to hold currently logged in user data
+    - object hold which chatroom user is in

 ## Events (anything that happens via JS when the user interacts with your site)